Wusinho/Ruby-project1/README.md

-# Capstone Project NTML & CSS
+# Ruby Project - Advanced Building BLocks - Bubble Sort

 This is the Ruby project #1, from the Microverse's main curriculum and aims to build two algorithms similar to the sorting method, without using those methods.